-‘West Valley Fire’ in southern Utah burns thousands of acres within view of nearby homes
+10 homes threatened as ‘West Valley Fire’ burns on 2,500 acres in southern Utah

-WASHINGTON COUNTY, Utah -- A wildfire is quickly growing near the Pine Valley in Washington County.
+WASHINGTON COUNTY, Utah -- A wildfire is quickly growing near Pine Valley in Washington County, and authorities say 10 homes are threatened Thursday morning.

+The "West Valley Fire" grew about 500 acres overnight to reach 2,500 acres in size as of Thursday morning.
+Fire officials say a Red Flag warning is in effect Thursday, which is expected to cause containment issues for firefighters.

+About 10 homes on private land near the Mill Flat Trailhead are considered threatened, and firefighters say those homes are about 3 to 5 miles from the fire as of Thursday.

+Smoke will be "visible from most of Iron and Washington counties", fire crews said.

-It's called the "West Valley Fire" and had burned 2,000 acres since it began around 3 p.m.
-Wednesday afternoon and was still zero percent contained by late Wednesday night.
+The fire began around 3 p.m.
+Wednesday afternoon and was still zero percent contained by Thursday morning.

 The flames are just miles away from ten homes.